rd9437/resume_builder/README.md

 **Privacy and Security**
-+ **No Data Storage:** We do not store any user data provided during the resume-building process.
++ **No Data Storage:** I do not store any user data provided during the resume-building process.
 Your information is used solely for the purpose of generating your resume PDF.

 **Support**
 If you encounter any issues or have questions regarding the Resume Builder, please don't hesitate to reach out to me for assistance.

-Thank you for using our Resume Builder!
-We hope it helps you land your dream job.
+Thank you for using my Resume Builder!
+I hope it helps you land your dream job.

 https://rd9437.github.io/resume_builder/